microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     export default httpTrigger;
     ```

-1. Use a terminal window to run `func host start` in the `samples/acs-video-to-teams-meeting/server/typescript` folder to run the function.
-Now that the `TeamsMeetingFunction` is ready to use, we can go ahead and call the function from the React app.
+1. Use a terminal window to run `npm start` in the `samples/acs-video-to-teams-meeting/server/typescript` folder to run the function locally.

+1. Now that the `TeamsMeetingFunction` is ready to use, let's call the function from the React app.

+1. Go back to the `samples/acs-to-teams-meeting/client/react` folder in VS Code.
+Add a `.env` file into the folder with the following values:

+    ```
+    REACT_APP_TEAMS_MEETING_FUNCTION=http://localhost:7071/api/TeamsMeetingFunction

+    REACT_APP_ACS_USER_FUNCTION=http://localhost:7071/api/ACSTokenFunction
+    ```

+    > NOTE: These values will be passed into React as it builds so that you can easily change them as needed during the build process.

 1. Open `samples/acs-to-teams-meeting/client/react/App.tsx` file in VS Code.